richerfu/wry-example/examples/tao-example/README.md

-# wry-winit
+# wry-tao

-Use winit to render wry
+Use tao to render wry

 ![example](../../fixtures/tao-example.png)